awsdocs/amazon-sns-developer-guide/doc_source/sns-subscription-filter-policies.md

 "store": [{"exists": true}]
 ```

-It matches any message with at least the `store` attribute key, such as the following:
+It matches any message that contains the `store` attribute key, such as the following:

 ```
 "store": "fans"